Theorems on the convergence of bounded monotonic sequences

 Remark 4.
 The proof below does not use any properties of Lebesgue integral except those established here.
 The theorem, thus, can be used to prove other basic properties, such as linearity, pertaining to Lebesgue integration.

 Remark 5 (monotonicity of Lebesgue integral).
 In the proof below, we apply the monotonic property of Lebesgue integral to non-negative functions only.
-Specifically (see Remark 4), let the functions be -measurable.
+Specifically (see Remark 4), let the functions

 -